The Candidate (Lost): 2007 (original timeline)

 On the sub, Jack discovers the Man in Black has planted the C4 in his bag and has set a timer to detonate.
 Unable to reach the surface in time, Sayid attempts to defuse the bomb.
-However, Jack tells Sawyer to let the timer reach zero, believing that nothing will happen to them because the Man in Black is unable to kill them himself.
-Jack theorizes that the Man in Black united the candidates because he needed them all dead in order to leave the island, and has come up with a plan that will trick them into killing one another by mistrusting each other.
-Sawyer is unconvinced and pulls the bomb's wires, causing the speed of the bomb's countdown to accelerate.
-Sayid tells Jack where to find Desmond Hume (Henry Ian Cusick) and runs to the back of the sub with the bomb.
-The bomb detonates, killing Sayid and causing a massive explosion that proceeds to flood the sub.
+However, Jack tells Sawyer to let the timer reach zero, believing that nothing will happen to them because the Man in Black cannot kill them himself.
+Jack theorizes that the Man in Black united the candidates because he needed them all dead in order to leave the island, and is trying to trick them into killing one another by mistrusting each other.
+Unconvinced, Sawyer pulls the bomb's wires, causing the speed of its countdown to accelerate.
+Sayid tells Jack where to find Desmond Hume and runs to the back of the sub with the bomb.

+The bomb detonates, killing Sayid and causing an explosion that floods the sub.
 Frank is knocked out by a door as it gives way to the water.
 Sun is pinned down by fragments of the submarine.
 Hurley exits the sub with a wounded Kate, while Jin, Sawyer, and Jack try to help Sun.
 After Sawyer is knocked unconscious, Jin convinces Jack to leave with Sawyer.
-Jin continues to try to free Sun despite her pleas for him to go, but to no avail.
-He tells Sun that he won't leave her.
-They then embrace as water floods the submarine, drowning them while holding hands.
+Jin continues to try to free Sun despite her pleas for him to go.
+He tells Sun that he will not leave her.
+They then embrace as water floods the submarine, and they both drown.

-Jack, Sawyer, Kate, and Hurley regroup at a nearby beach, and mourn those who died.
-Meanwhile, at the docks, the Man in Black tells Claire that the sub has sunk and there are survivors.
-He then departs to "finish what [he] started."
+Jack, Sawyer, Kate, and Hurley regroup at a nearby beach, and mourn the deaths of Sayid, Sun and Jin.
+At the docks, the Man in Black leaves Claire to "finish what [he] started."